yk-liu/yk-liu.github.io/_posts/2019-05-14-Introduction-to-QC-and-TQC-Ising-Anyons/2019-05-14-Introduction-to-QC-and-TQC-Ising-Anyons.md

 tags: Topological-quantum-computation Ising-anyons Majorana-zero-modes
 keywords: Braiding Anyon
 status: Writing
 description: This is a series of posts on topological quantum computations.
-The aim of this series is to work my way to understanding the diagrams of "strands" widely used in the field.
 In this post, the most promising candidate for TQC, Ising anyons, are discussed.
+F and R matrices are calculated from the consistency requirement, *i.e.* Hexagon and Pentagon equations.
+Braiding matrices are introduced heuristically.
 A set of Clifford gates is implemented as the result of braiding.
+This post features lots of diagrams.
 ---

 $$